dCache/dcache-book2/config-SRM.md

 ### srm.limits.request.copy.scheduler.thread.pool.size and transfermanagers.limits.external-transfers

 `srm.limits.request.copy.scheduler.thread.pool.size` and `transfermanagers.limits.external-transfers`. `srm.limits.request.copy.scheduler.thread.pool.size` is used to specify how many parallel srmCopy file copies to execute simultaneously.
-Once the CELL-SRM contacted the remote SRM system, and obtained a Transfer URL (usually GSIFTP URL), it contacts a Copy Manager module (usually CELL-REMOTEGSITRANSFERMNGR), and asks it to perform a GRIDFTP transfer between the remote GRIDFTP server and a DCACHE pool.
-The maximum number of simultaneous transfers that CELL-REMOTEGSITRANSFERMNGR will support is `transfermanagers.limits.external-transfers`, therefore it is important that `transfermanagers.limits.external-transfers` is greater than or equal to `srm.limits.request.copy.scheduler.thread.pool.size`.
+Once the `SRM` contacted the remote `SRM` system, and obtained a Transfer URL (usually GSI-FTP URL), it contacts a Copy Manager module (usually RemoteGSIFTPTransferManager), and asks it to perform a GRIDFTP transfer between the remote GRIDFTP server and a DCACHE pool.
+The maximum number of simultaneous transfers that RemoteGSIFTPTransferManager will support is `transfermanagers.limits.external-transfers`, therefore it is important that `transfermanagers.limits.external-transfers` is greater than or equal to `srm.limits.request.copy.scheduler.thread.pool.size`.

 Usage example: